ogam/toy_iso_paintball/README.md

 # toy_iso_paintball

-Isometric demo game using [cute framework](https://github.com/RandyGaul/cute_framework) This is very bare bones game at the moment, it has an editor to create levels.
+Isometric demo game using [cute framework](https://github.com/RandyGaul/cute_framework)
+This is very bare bones game at the moment, it has an editor to create levels.
-Majority of the game's data is setup in `/data/meta/*.json` for entity components to campaigns.
+Majority of the game's data is setup in `/data/meta/*.json` from entity components to campaigns.

 <img src="resources/demo.gif"></img>